 Our health worker graduates currently work in over seven districts in Uganda, and throughout the East Africa Region providing care to thousands of East Africans, mostly in rural communities.
 On average, an adult living in Nakaseke makes $30/month.
 Our graduates will make more than $200/month working as nurses in clinics and hospitals.

-ACCESS Health Training Institute is located on ACCESS compound in Nakaseke and boasts a large classroom block, a library, laboratory, and skills lab.
-The Health Training Institute houses and trains 120 students at its peak operation.
-The Health Training Institute also has a close partnership with Nakaseke District Hospital where students gain valuable clinical experience and contribute to the delivery of healthcare at the hospital facilities.
+The school also has a close partnership with Nakaseke District Hospital where students gain valuable clinical experience and contribute to the delivery of healthcare at the hospital facilities.

-The Health Training Institute provides a unique educational opportunities for young people in rural areas who cannot otherwise attend university.
+The school provides unique educational opportunities for young people in rural areas who cannot otherwise attend university.
 Through their training, our students gain valuable nursing and leadership skills leading to meaningful jobs in rural healthcare.
 Our graduates provide and income for their families and build a secure future for their children and the Nakaseke community.

-The Health Training Institute is empowering young people in rural Uganda, and providing invaluable health professionals to Uganda’s healthcare system.
+The Nursing school is empowering young people in rural Uganda, and providing invaluable health professionals to Uganda’s healthcare system.